Nyhedsbrev Hvide Sande Havn juni 2025

 Congratulations on the anniversary.

-SeaSight seen from above
+SeaSight from the air

-Out of the 1,496 man-years, 670 man-years were in Ringkøbing-Skjern Municipality.
+Out of the 1,496 annual workyears, 670 annual workyears were in Ringkøbing-Skjern Municipality.

-New Year's Reception 2026
+New Year's reception 2026

-On Friday, January 16, 2026, from 12:30 PM - 4:00 PM, there will be a New Year's Reception at Fiskeriets Hus – and you are invited.
+On Friday, January 16, 2026, from 12:30 PM to 4:00 PM, there will be a New Year's reception at the Fishing House – and you are invited.

-Participation in the actual event will be free.
+Participation in the event will be free.

-Remember: New Year's Reception Friday, January 16, 2026
+Remember: New Year's reception on Friday, January 16, 2026